MOHAMEDHALBES/rtfm/services/app-attestation.md

 ### Initial configuration

 1) Generate random challenge for initial attestation on your server.
-2) Use this challenge to generate and register app attestation in your app.
+2) Use this challenge to generate and register app attestation in your app via ```registerAppAttesation``` method of appdb services framework.
+You need to do it on every app reinstallation, except normal updates.
+3) Notify your server about successful attestation for given app and installation UUID.
-3) On your server, get attestation results and private key from [appdb Attestation Service getAttestationData method](https://attestrelay.dbservices.to/v1.0/spec/).
+4) On your server, get attestation results and private key from [appdb Attestation Service getAttestationData method](https://attestrelay.dbservices.to/v1.0/spec/).
-4) Store these results on your server, you will need them in the future.
+5) Store these results on your server, you will need them in the future.

 ### Continuous usage

 If you need to verify some data inside your app, e.g. payload of API request, do the following:

 1) Use ```generateDataAssertion``` with your data to generate assertion object.
 2) Pass it to your server alongside with the data; validate it and it's counter with Key that you obtained on Initial configuration stage.
-[Sample PHP code](#) to verify data assertion.
+[Sample PHP code](https://github.com/appdb-official/php-app-attest-validator) to verify data assertion.
 3) If it is valid, then request is coming from genuine copy of your app.
 Save counter to your database and wait for next assertion.